Cryptocarya alba

 Cryptocarya alba, the peumo or Chilean acorn, is an evergreen tree that grows in Chile and Argentina from 33 to 40° southern latitude.
-It can live both in wet and as in dry conditions.
+It can live both in wet and in dry conditions.
 Its distribution can reach up to 1500 meters (5000 ft) above sea level.
 It measures up to 20 meters (65 ft) height and one meter diameter, with cracked gray bark.
 An associate tree is the endangered Chilean Wine Palm, Jubaea chilensis, which species prehistorically had a much wider range.

 Description

-Leaves are perennial, aromatic, simple, alternate and opposite, 2.5 to 8.5 cm long and one to four cm wide; aovate and entire lobe, a little undulate.
+Leaves are perennial, aromatic, simple, alternate and opposite, 2.5 to 8.5 cm long and one to four cm wide; egg-shapped and entire lobe, a little undulate.
 The trunk is straight and hardly twisted; brown-grayish cork cambium, relatively smooth, with few cracks and detachable scales when old.
 Central branches thick and ascending; terminal twigs thin and hanging.
 The flowers are in dense bunches, greenish yellow and three to four mm long; hermaphrodite, they have six fleshy uneven and hairy petals.
 It produces edible fruits red-colored, called "peumos", which contain large heavy seeds, which germinate easily.